EdisonLeeeee/SpikeNet/README.md

 ```

-# On the effectiveness of stastic graphs
+# On the extention to stastic graphs
 Actually, SpikeNet is not only applicaple for temporal graphs, it is also straightforward to extend to stastic graphs by defining a time step hyperparameter $T$ manually.
 In this way, the sampled subgraph at each time step naturally form graph snapshot.
 We can use SpikeNet to capture the *evolving* dynamics of sampled subgraphs.
 Due to space limit, we did not discuss this part in our paper.
 However, we believe this is indeed necessary to show the effectiveness of our work.

-We provide a simple example for the usage of stastic graphs datasets Flickr and Reddit (be sure you have PyTorch Geometric installed):
+We provide a simple example for the usage on stastic graphs datasets `Flickr` and `Reddit` (be sure you have PyTorch Geometric installed):

 ```bash
 # Flickr